 Why write your personal statement early?

 It is important to start early – good students redraft their statements many times until they are satisfied.
-Keep in mind the deadline for your application – October 15th (Oxbridge, Medicine, Dentistry and Veterinary Science), January 15th (most other courses) or March 24th (some Art and Design courses).
+Keep in mind the deadline for your application – October 15th (Oxbridge, Medicine, Dentistry and Veterinary Science) or January 25th (most other courses).
 You will also need to work to any deadlines set by your school.
 Teachers and UCAS referees do not have an unlimited amount of free time available to check your statement – help yourself by ensuring that they receive your statement in plenty of time.

 Many admissions departments look through applications and make offers well before the official deadlines – it is in your interest to apply early while there is still a full complement of offers available.
 In addition, early applications show organization, good time management and enthusiasm – qualities that university students need and that you are trying to demonstrate.